 The purpose of the driving examination is to ensure that you have command of the contents of driving instruction and are able to apply these in various traffic situations and environments, and are able to act as a responsible driver in traffic.
 The driving examination for a light quadricycle includes a theory and driving test.

 You can take the theory test one month before turning 15.
-You must take with you the certificate of instruction and examination (E100) given to you by the driving school or your instructor with a driving instruction permit as well as the certificate of the Training for candidates for first driving licences (EAS) if you are getting your first driving licence.
+You must take with you the certificate of the Training for candidates for first driving licences (EAS) if you are getting your first driving licence.
 If you are a minor, you also need the signed consent of your guardian.

 You can apply for a driving licence permit for your first driving licence using Traficom’s e-Services if you have no previous driving licence in Finland or abroad and you meet the criteria for using the service.
 Read more about the requirements for using the service First driving licence.
 If you are not eligible to use the service, you may apply for a driving licence permit for your first driving licence at Ajovarma.